Texas Student Success Council

 About the Council

-The Texas Student Success Council is a crucial part of an ongoing effort to increase postsecondary completion rates, particularly in community colleges, around the state.
-The Council is comprised of state and field stakeholders representing education (K-16), business and labor, as well as non-profits and philanthropy groups from across the state.
+The Texas Student Success Council is a crucial part of an ongoing effort to increase postsecondary completion rates, particularly in community colleges around the state.
+The Council is comprised of state and field stakeholders representing education (K-16), business and labor, as well as non-profits and philanthropic groups from across the state.
 Convened by Educate Texas and chaired by Dr. Richard Rhodes (President of Austin Community College), the Council serves to cultivate a receptive environment for reform and create momentum for scale.

 Part of the Council's charge is to help identify and mitigate policy and funding challenges that are barriers to student success.
 The Council's three policy focus areas are:

 - Additional policy barriers identified by colleges as a hindrance to student success.

 In each of these areas, the Council will seek to adopt recommendations for institutional, state agency and legislative policy that are informed by the work of the colleges and the members' unique expertise.

 Ex Officio Members

 - Commissioner Andres Alcantar – Chair, TWC

 - Rep. Dan Branch – House Higher Ed.
 Comm.

 - Sen. Kel Seliger – Senate Higher Ed.
 Comm.